hubotics/tesla_dashcam_timestamp/README.md

 **Version: v0.1.1**

-TeslaDashcam is a Python application designed to process Tesla dashcam video files by overlaying timestamps using FFmpeg.
+tesla_dash_cam is a Python application designed to process Tesla dashcam video files by overlaying timestamps using FFmpeg.
 It provides a user-friendly GUI built with PySide6, allowing users to select input directories, view grouped video files, and convert them in parallel with real-time progress updates.

 ## Features